 The analytical result, which will be compared to the specification, is affected by the variability of the measurement itself and depends also on the sampling process and on the variability of the manufacturing process of the tested product itself.
 This makes statistical considerations essential and consideration of the associated measurement uncertainties vital when setting or complying with specifications.

 Analytical methods that were not “stability-indicating” are frequently cited in FDA 483s and Warning Letters.
-This conference will thus address how to set impurity limits for related substances and degradation products based on method capability and stability results.
-Furthermore, genotoxic impurities and strategies for their control will be presented and QbD (Quality by Design) will also be discussed.
+This Live Online Training will thus address how to set impurity limits for related substances and degradation products based on method capability and stability results.

 Current Regulatory Requirements for Setting Specifications (ICH Q6A)

 - Regulatory overview

 - Setting specifications for active substances and finished products

 - Justification of specifications

 - Introduction to the requirements of risk assessment with focus on setting specifications for heavy metals

 - How authorities will proceed in respect of submitting the required documentation for approved marketed products